stroiman/fspec/Readme.markdown

 for each test, so there is no risk of data getting carried over from one test to the next.

-This pattern is also used in the JavaScript test frameworks Mocha and Jasmine for JavaScript, where a test context is passed as _this_ to all test functions.
+This pattern is also used in the JavaScript test frameworks Mocha and Jasmine, where a test context is passed as _this_ to all test functions.

 The context data is accessible using the ? operator.